stashed/docs/docs/guides/advanced-use-case/cross_cluster_backup.md

 kind-staging
 ```

-if you are currently not in `staging` cluster, you can switch your cluster by the following command,
+if you are currently not in the `staging` cluster, you can switch your cluster by the following command,
 ```
 $ kubectl config use-context kind-staging
 Switched to context "kind-staging".
 ```

-We are going to create a namespace named `demo` in `staging` cluster,
+We are going to create a namespace named `demo` in the `staging` cluster,
 ```
 $ kubectl create ns demo
 namespace/demo created